CIRSS/cs598-data-curation/_sources/syllabus.md

 critical activity within data science.
 Without adequate data curation data cannot be used effectively, efficiently, or reliably.
-Because of its importance and its challenging nature, data curation typically involves more time, attention, staff, and expenditures, than does data analytics.
+Because of its importance and its challenging nature, data curation typically involves more time, jttention, staff, and expenditures, than does data analytics.
 Activities of particular concern to data curation are data modeling, integration, workflow management, format conversion, provenance documentation, preservation, integrity and validity determination, data cleaning, standards conformance, identifier